This article was written by Guillaume Lorquet, an Atlassian Engineer at Idalko.

 For example :

-- If you want to get some information for a specific year, quarter, day or so, you have the ability to go to the first level (Year) and expand it until you get to that specific day.
+- If you want to get some information for a specific year, quarter, day or so, you can go to the first level (Year) and expand it until you get to that specific day.
 On this print screen, you can see my selection.
 I’m able to see the category “All times” and can expand it until I come to one specific day (Q119) from the year 2019.

 - You can also use this to find specific pieces of information in your company’s hierarchical data.
 For example, you’re an employee → with a role → for a specific team → in a specific business unit.